glotchimo/sus/README.md

-# libmonkey
+# sus

-A C++ implementation of the Monkey language.
+A programming language inspired by the popular "Among Us" game.

+## Why?

+To learn parser/compiler/language theory basics on stream.

-## Todos
+## Things to note

--   Implement an efficient hash map
+Because it is Among Us-themed, there are some